The Philippine Travel Exchange (PHITEX) is the country’s biggest, government-organized travel trade event.

-After 5 years’ hibernation, PHITEX made a successful comeback in 2004 and since then became a major annual marketing event that further strengthens the country’s brand image and encourages participants to promote affordable and competitive tourism packages.
+PHITEX has become a major annual marketing event that further strengthens the country’s brand image and encourages participants to promote affordable and competitive tourism packages.

-In 2007, aside from holding it in Cebu for the first time, another component was added in staging of PHITEX, the Educational Seminar.
-This is a learning activity wherein in industry experts were invited as resource speakers to discuss new trends in tourism marketing as well as marketing strategies in mature and emerging markets.
+In 2007, aside from being held in Cebu for the first time, an educational seminar was included in the calendar of activities.
+The learning activity, featuring industry experts as resource speakers to discuss new trends in tourism marketing as well as marketing strategies in mature and emerging markets, is part of the program to this day.

 The Republic of the Philippines is an archipelago consisting of some 7,107 islands and islets lying about 800 km off the southeast coast of Asia and stretching 1,850 km from north to south.
 It is bounded by the Philippine Sea to the east, the Celebes Sea to the south, and the West Philippine Sea to the west and north.
 The Philippines takes its name from King Philip II, who was king of Spain during the Spanish colonization of the islands in the 16th century.
 Manila is the biggest city and the national capital.
 It is located in Luzon, the largest island.
 Only about two-fifths of the islands and islets have names, and only 350 are larger than one square mile.